Unconditionally verifiable blind computation: Universal Resource States

-Note that in practice if Alice has the description of a unitary $V$ such that $V(\otimes_i \ket +) = \ket I$ then trivially a hiding protocol that blindly computes $UV$ over the input states $\otimes_i \ket +$ will prepare the desired output state of the form $U\ket I$.
-Therefore for such a scenario Alice can follow the step of the Protocol \ref{prot:GBQCQ} with classical input without having to prepare the encoded state $X^{x_1} Z(\theta_1) \otimes \ldots \otimes X^{x_n} Z(\theta_n) \ket I$ herself.
-However, we have presented the full protocol for an arbitrary, possibly unknown, quantum input state, since the general scheme proved useful for dealing with input supplied by a third party \cite{BFK10}.
+As mentioned in Section \ref{s-dummy}, in order to construct a verification scheme we make use of dummy qubits.
+While this presents a simple mechanism to achieve isolated trap qubits, the presence of trap and dummy qubits disrupts the computation.
+However this can be fixed through a simple modification of the brickwork state.

+\begin{definition} A cylinder brickwork state $\mathcal{G}^C_{n \times m}$ is a modification of the brickwork state of size ${n \times m}$, for even $n$, where the first and the last rows are connected such that the regular brickwork structure is preserved, while introducing rotational symmetry.
+We will refer to the underlying graph of a cylinder brickwork state as the cylinder brickwork graph and denote it with the same notation as $\mathcal{G}^C_{n \times m}$ (see Figure \ref{fig:cylinder}).
+A \emph{tape}, $\mathcal{T}_i$ in a cylinder brickwork graph is the subgraph induced by all the nodes of $i$th and $(i+1)$th rows. \end{definition}

-Next we introduce another generic family called \emph{dotted-complete graph states} which will be necessary for our new method of verification.
+The cylinder brickwork state allows for a simple construction for trap-based verification, as discussed in Section \ref{s-verification}.
+Next we introduce another generic family called \emph{dotted-complete graph states} which enables significant amplification of the probability of detecting deviations from the computation, particularly in the case of quantum output, as discussed in Section \ref{s-amplification}.
 The basic idea behind this new universal resource state is that it can be partitioned blindly into smaller universal resource states, one of which will be used for the computation, while the others will be used as traps for verification purposes (see later).
 To begin with, we need to introduce the graphs which we will use, and prove that they have some special properties.

 \begin{definition} We define the operator $\sim(G)$ on graph $G$ to be the operator which transforms a graph $G$ to a new graph denoted as $\tilde{G}$ by replacing every edge in $G$ with a new vertex connected to the two vertices originally joined by that edge.
 Let $K_N$ denote the complete graph of $N$ vertices, we call the quantum state corresponding to the graph $\tilde{K}_N$ the \emph{dotted-complete graph state} denoted with $\tilde{\mathcal{K}}_N$.
 We denote the set of vertices of $\tilde{K}_N$ previously inherited from $K_N$ as $P(\tilde{K}_N)$, and denote the vertices added by the $\sim()$ operation by $A(\tilde{K}_N)$.
 The number of the vertices in the $\tilde{K}_{N}$ graph is then equal to $N (N+1)/2$. \end{definition}